Integral Transforms for Finite Gauge Theory: Abstract

 \section{Abstract}

-This paper proves certain facts concerning the equivariance of quantization of $\pi$-finite spaces.
-We argue that these facts establish an analogy between this quantization procedure and the geometric quantization of a symplectic vector space.
+This paper shows that quantization of $\pi$-finite spaces, as a functor out of a higher category of spans, is equivariant in two ways: Symmetries of a given polarization/Lagrangian always induce coherent symmetries of the quantization.
+On the other hand, symmetries of the entire phase space a priori only induce projective symmetries, with an invertible once-categorified theory, the anomaly theory, encoding the projectivity.

-Specifically, we observe that symmetries of a given polarization/Lagrangian always induce coherent symmetries of the quantization.
-On the other hand, symmetries of the entire phase space a priori only induce projective symmetries.
-For certain three-dimensional theories, this projectivity appears via a twice-categorified analogue of Blattner-Kostant-Sternberg kernels in geometric quantization and the associated integral transforms.
+We give projective symmetries of three-dimensional finite gauge theories a concrete description via a twice-categorified analogue of Blattner-Kostant-Sternberg kernels and the associated integral transforms, such as the Fourier transform.
+This establishes an analogy between certain instances of the $\pi$-finite quantization procedure considered herein and the geometric quantization of a symplectic vector space.